If you’re trying for a baby, or you suspect you’re pregnant, you could be wondering how soon you can take a pregnancy test.

 It’s not a good idea to read the test before or after the time suggested or the result might not be accurate.

 The positive or negative shown in that time frame is the most accurate.
 Any result seen outside the time frame could be a false one.

-Is second morning urine OK for pregnancy test?
+Is second-morning urine OK for a pregnancy test?

-It is better to do the test early in the morning when your urine isn’t diluted.
-This will help to avoid a negative result if you’re actually pregnant.
+It is better to do the test early in the morning, when your urine isn’t diluted.
+This will help to avoid a negative test result if you’re actually pregnant.

 How early can you tell if you are pregnant?

 It’s best to take an over-the-counter home pregnancy test first thing in the morning.

 Your urine is more concentrated at this time and the amount of hCG will also be the most concentrated.